hyosung11/Launch-School/Courses/journal.md

 22:30 I need to learn regex better and better.

 22:54 I need to stop and go to sleep.
 I finished the first pass through String and Text Processing.

+## 20211110 수요일

+  09:06 Working on the Small Problems of Medium difficulty.
+Also, want to respond to Mel's Slack post.
+I replied to Mel and sent her the Launch School answer.
+I'm not sure that it helps, but okay.